 THE staffordshire terrier was originally bred in the United Kingdom in the mid-1700s as a small, fast fighting dog, But its role has changed radically since then.
 Staffies now make excellent family dogs and are sweet natured and playful.

-We had the good fortune to care for Bella, a six-year-old staffie, in Brill, in Buckinghamshire, England.
-Bella was one of the most calm, friendly and good natured dogs we have looked after.
-When we were out on walks, she was popular with kids, adults and other dogs.
-People just found it impossible to resist her smiling eyes, her one white sock and wagging tail when they met her.
+We’ve had the good fortune to care for two staffies as house sitters – Bella, a six-year-old in Brill, England, and Toby, a 12-month-old in Brisbane, Australia.
+Both dogs were friendly and good-natured.
+When we were out on walks, they were popular with kids, adults and other dogs.
+People just found it impossible to resist the smiling eyes and wagging tail when they met them.

-The UK is very dog friendly.
-Dogs are welcome in many pubs, cafes and other public places.
-While we had coffee and a meal Bella would sit quietly, wagging her tail when other people passed our table and inevitably attracting numerous pats and compliments.
+Both Bella and Toby loved to spend time with us.
+The UK is very dog friendly so Bella was welcome in many pubs, cafes and other public places.
+While we had coffee and a meal Bella would sit quietly, wagging her tail when other people passed our table and attract numerous pats and compliments.

 Bella awaits her hamburger at the The Pheasant, Brill.